gschmutz/bigdata-spark-workshop/05-data-types/README.md

 # Working with different data types

 In this workshop we will working with various data types.
+To make it not more complex then necessary, we just use the local filesystem to store the data using different data types and not S3 object storage.

 ## Read CSV File

+Let's read the raw airport data in CSV file format.

 ```python
 %pyspark